fastcat/wirelink/PROTOCOL.md

   CIDR prefix length
 * `S`: `SignedGroup`: Value is a signed group of facts (see below)

+In practice, the only attribute that appears directly on the wire is the `SignedGroup`.
+All other attributes are always wrapped in one of those to both aggregate data into fewer packets and to provide security.

 ## Subjects

 Currently all attributes use a single kind of subject, namely a wireguard